LLNL/sundials/doc/kinsol/guide/source/Introduction.rst

 Added Fortran support for the LAPACK  dense ``SUNLinearSolver`` implementation.

+Converted most previous Fortran 77 and 90 examples to use SUNDIALS' current Fortran 2003 interface.

 **Major feature**
 SUNDIALS now has more robust and uniform error handling.
 Non-release builds will be built with additional error checking by default.
 See :numref:`SUNDIALS.Errors`